iBotPeaches/LeafApp_Infinite/README.md

 1. `docker exec -it leaf-php php artisan migrate`
 1. `docker exec -it leaf-php yarn run dev`

-Nginx listens at your local IP address, port 8080, e.g. http://localhost:8080
+* Nginx listens at your local IP address, port 8080, e.g. http://localhost:8080

-The mariadb container's port 3306 is mapped to the host.
+* MariaDB container's port 3306 is mapped to the host.

-Xdebug is configured to make connections to port 3006 on the host.
+* Xdebug is configured to make connections to port 9003 on the host.
 Path mappings should be set up so the root of the project is mapped to `/var/www` on the server.

 ### Setup
 1. PHP8.2